 When an atrial septal defect is present, some oxygen-rich blood that should have been pumped to the body flows from one side of the heart to the other.
 This blood is then pumped to the lungs.
 This creates extra work for one side of the heart.

 If an atrial septal defect is large, heart failure may occur, although this is not common in children.
 Many children have no symptoms.
-So this defect may not be found until a child is older or becomes an adult.
+So an atrial septal defect may not be found until a child is older or becomes an adult.

-Medical Review:Adam Husney MD - Family Medicine & John Pope MD - Pediatrics & Martin J. Gabica MD - Family Medicine & Larry A. Latson, MD - Pediatric Cardiology
+Medical Review:Adam Husney MD - Family Medicine & John Pope MD - Pediatrics & Martin J. Gabica MD - Family Medicine & Larry A. Latson MD - Pediatric Cardiology